Jashghoward/Maze_Game/README.md

 When using the directional keys, if there are multiple taps on one key the ball can go through the walls of the maze.

+Fucnctionality to add:

+a gravity toggle that will turn the gravity on or off from the home screen.
+This will be a button that when pressed will turn the gravity of the board on or off.